aberke/user-generated-stream/README.md

 - error.html shows on error
 	- python api tests test the /api/error endpoint (which uses respond500)
 	- should hide on route change

+Types
+---
+Slideshow
+	- from social campaign
+	- from editor

 Randall's help
 ---